aseprite/api/api/app.md

   * `layer`: The [layer](layer.md#layer) where we want to use the tool/draw with the tool (by default [app.layer](app.md#applayer))
   * `frame`: The [frame](frame.md#frame) where to draw (by default [app.frame](app.md#appframe))

-## App.events
+## app.events

-Returns the [`Events`](events.md#events) object to associate functions that can act like listeners of specific `App` events.
+Returns the [`Events`](events.md#events) object to associate functions that can act like listeners of specific `app` events.
 E.g.

 ```lua
 app.events:on('sitechange',